 Several over-the-counter drugs and lots of sleep are typically prescribed to ease headaches, which can vary greatly in pain, pressure and even location.
 But what about attacking the pain with more natural sources?
 Here are six foods to reach for the next time you feel a headache coming on.

-One of the main causes of a headache, unsurprisingly, is dehydration.
-Still, downing glasses of water in an attempt to rehydrate isn’t nearly as sweet as enjoying a bowl of this water-rich fruit.
-Watermelon also possesses 28g of magnesium per 280 grams, which is shown to be effective in headache prevention.
+According to Stella Metsovas, BS, CN, of the main causes of a headache is dehydration.
+Instead, of downing glasses of water in an attempt to rehydrate, Metsovas recommended to Women’s Day headache suffers enjoy a bowl of watermelon.
+This water-rich fruit also possesses 28g of magnesium per 280 grams, which is shown to be effective in headache prevention.
 If chewing is painful during a headache, try blending up some watermelon with honey, ice, and juice or yogurt for a replenishing smoothie.

-Not just an old wives’ tale, caffeine in coffee actually does help to alleviate some headaches by reducing the size of blood vessels that are aggravated and expanded.
+Not just an old wives’ tale, Everyday Health explains that caffeine in coffee really does help to alleviate some headaches by reducing the size of blood vessels that are aggravated and expanded.
 Careful, though: Coffee is also a natural diuretic, so drinking too much means that the body will become more dehydrated and your headache may actually worsen.
 Start with one cup.

 If caffeine helps to constrict blood vessels during a headache, the presence of magnesium in almonds helps to relax blood vessels so headaches don’t occur as frequently.
 Though almonds (and other magnesium-rich foods like bananas, avocados and brown rice) are technically preventative, some say their headaches are relieved when they go nuts.